Simularia/medea/README.md

   - `radius`: equivalent cumulus radius (m) (**mandatory**);
   - `movh`: hourly movement of cumulus number (**mandatory**).

+**Note**: geometrical information in the config.toml will not substitute those present in the emission file and no compatibility control is performed between the two file.
 ## Employed formulas and bibliographical references

 ### Scheme 1 - Odour